-“She couldn’t survive without it.
+“And you didn’t think this pump might have backed up her story?
+She couldn’t survive without it.
 How the fuck did you think we’d be able to train her and sell her if she could eat only certain foods and had to take insulin through a pump?
 Goddamn idiot!
-This is why I’m supposed to be present when you process them, but you think you’re above the rules every fucking time!”
+Any time there’s a body, there’s a chance of it being discovered and a chance of this whole thing coming down around our ears.
+We weren’t going to take any more women!
+It’s getting too close and too dangerous.
+We had a dozen to sell, which is plenty, but you think you’re above the rules every fucking time!”

 “–is a businessman.
 He knows how to take care of his merchandise,” Dan finished for him.
 “Don’t worry.
 I’ll be updating him on this little debacle.
-And Marco, if I find out that you’re taking out your anger on the girls, I’ll make sure your body is never found.
+And Marco, if I find out that you’re taking out your anger on the women, I’ll make sure your body is never found.
 Do you understand?”
-He didn’t wait for an answer before waving at the guards holding Marco who promptly escorted him out the door.
+He didn’t wait for an answer before waving at the guards holding Marco, who promptly escorted him out the door.

 “Some unfortunate news, sir.”
 He gave an update of the night’s events.
 “I have a disposal specialist who will make sure her body is never found.
 I’m very sorry about this.”